SheathedBlade/quartz/content/Characters/Arzen Lynos.md

 _** - His previous allegiance was to the_ [[Factions of Luciradis#Monarchy of Stalwryn|Stalwryn Monarchy]]
 _*** - His previous occupation was as Royal Guardian of the Stalwryn Kingdom_

-## Protean Essence
+## Empyrean Essence

-*The below information are results from testing the individual of their "protean essence", or the essence of the associated Concept.
+*The below information are results from testing the individual of their "empyrean essence", or the essence of the associated Concept.
 This is sorted in order by the associated calendar month they are known for (except for the Creator).*

 |      **Concept** | **Amount of Essence**                       |
 | ---------------: | :------------------------------------------ |